JoeUgly/Ringfingers_Roster/README.md

 }
 ```

-For this reason, video resolution of at least 720p is strongly recommended.
-Also, Tesseract version 5.0+.
+A video resolution of 720p is the minimum needed for acceptable quality of results.
+Also, Tesseract version 5.0+ helps significantly.

 <br/><br/>